carpentries/instructor-training/instructors.md

     Ensure that they all know about the instructor guide.
 *   Discuss the fact that the lesson material is under continuous development.
     Tell the students that any and all changes to the lesson material that might improve on it is welcome.
-*   Ask the leading questions give in the rubric below.
+*   Ask the leading questions give in [the rubric in the checkout description](checkout.html#rubric).

 Note:

-it is important that we ensure that *all* trainees get to raise issues.
+1. It is important that we ensure that *all* trainees get to raise issues.
     If some trainees are more vocal than others, or if trainees are mixed with experienced instructors (in debriefing sessions), the discussion leader must moderate and ask leading questions to give everyone a fair chance to speak.
+2. We do not need to ask every question of every trainee, just as we do not ask every trainee to teach an entire half-day lesson.
+    Try instead to mix up the questions to check that the trainees have prepared adequately.

 ### After: